JWStarkie/PurviewAccelerator/README.md

 - add synapse
 - add copy pipeline from gen2 to synapse (link synapse and adf using credentials/managed identity)
 - add synapse to purview (link synapse and purview using credentials/managed identity)
+- add creator of resources to Purview IAM (Access Control)

 ## Purview Starter Kit Notes: